Private sector energy transition: “Power Tunisia”, a timely program

 Same story with Abdellatif Hamouda, president of the group of renewable energy producers under the Conect, who said that financing remains the stumbling block on which the energy transition in Tunisia stumbles.

 According to him, it is particularly bank financing that is struggling.
 “The energy transition in Tunisia is stalling because we have a funding problem.
-Banks are still reticent about these green projects.
+Banks are still reticent regarding these green projects.
 The “Power Tunisia” program will help us overcome these difficulties,” he said.

 For his part, the technical director of renewable energies at “Power Tunisia”, Walid Bessrour, emphasized Tunisia’s dependence on Algerian gas, since 70% of the gas used to produce electricity is imported from Algeria.